deriggi/RUNorthArcPy/README.md

 [field modifier code] (https://github.com/deriggi/RUNorthArcPy/blob/master/advanced/pkattacher.py)

+If it finished properly, then every matching record in the database should have a updadted (not -1) value in the new field

 ## 4 - Run the python script from ArcGIS
 From the ArcPy window in ArcGIS run the script to attach the values from the database to the attribute table